cvaranko/data_330/README.md

 # DATA 330
-These files contain my assignments from my DATA 330 class at Bellevue College using analytic tools.
+These files contain my assignments from my Business Intel Apps class at Bellevue College using analytic tools.
 Visualizations are available on my website.
 (AdventureWorks)